 - 27th June Temporary changes to Companies House filing requirements

 - 17th June The government’s scheme to defer VAT payments ends on 30th June.
-You will need to restart your direct debit to pay VAT due
+You will need to restart your direct debit to pay the VAT due

 - 12th June Updated guidance to claim for wages through the Coronavirus Job Retention Scheme

 - 12th June How to claim a further grant under the Self-Employed Income Support Scheme (SEISS)

 - 29th May Important changes to the Coronavirus Job Retention Scheme (CJRS) – including closure of the scheme to new entrants from 30th June

 - 29th May Extension of the Self-Employment Income Support Scheme (SEISS) including closing date of 13th July for applications for initial grants